bem-archive/bem-tools/docs/levels/levels.en.md

 A level should have `.bem/level.js` configuration file which contains the meta-information about the level:

-* the mapping rules between the BEM entities and the file system
+* the mapping rules between the BEM entities and the file structure
 * the tech modules defined on the level
 * the meta-information for the build system;